Characterizing Multi-planet Systems with Classical Secular Theory: Secular Behavior

 For each mode, the relative magnitudes of the components $V_{mp}$ describe how strongly that mode affects a given planet compared with the other planets.
 And for a given planet, the relative magnitudes of the product $E_m V_{mp}$ describes which modes dominate that planet.
 These considerations can be used to determine how strongly coupled the interactions may be among various subsets of the planets in a system, as discussed in specific examples in the following sections.

-Another useful point is that, like the matrix $A$, the eigenvectors and eigenmodes depend only on the masses and semi-major axes of planets in the system, and the mass of the star.
-Thus some understanding of the character of the system can be developed even if observations are insufficient to determine the eccentricity values precisely (as demonstrated in Sect.~\ref{Gliese581} below).
+Another useful point is that, like the matrix $A$, the eigenvectors and eigenfrequencies depend only on the masses and semi-major axes of planets in the system, and the mass of the star.
+Thus some understanding of the character of the system can be developed even if observations are insufficient to determine the eccentricity values precisely.